waridh/python_roughness_pointcloud/README.md

-# cst_roughness_pointcloud
+# python_roughness_pointcloud

-Per request of Maged, implementing roughness calculations on point clouds
+A python implementation of roughness calculations on point clouds.
+It will create outputs that are identical to the CloudCompare version.

 ## Requirements